|Stockholm dollhouse from the 1977 Lundby catalog|

 You can light your house and extensions using a single transformer.
 One transformer (#6060) is designed for one house with one or two extensions, or up to 30 individual bulbs.
 With too many lights, the bulbs might flicker or burn out, and the transformer could overheat or shut down.

 Do you have a Stockholm or Gothenburg dollhouse with a niche in the back for an older-style transformer with "feet"?
 If so, you can set the transformer inside the niche and insert the tiny plug from the transformer into the nearby outlet.
 Plug one end of a bridging cord (#6097) into the other tiny outlet on the back of the dollhouse.

 |#6097 bridging cords|

 If you have a Gothenburg dollhouse with one outlet on the back, you can connect the house to an extension with a bridging cord, use another bridging cord to connect that extension to another extension, and run the transformer from the bottom extension to the wall.

 If you have a lot of lights and want to be safe, you might want to power your house and each extension with a separate transformer (if you choose that option, do not connect the houses/extensions with bridging cords).

 A note of caution

 Enjoy your fully lit house in small doses!
 Never leave a Lundby transformer plugged in permanently.
-The transformer could overheat, and your bulbs will burn out.
+The transformer could overheat and become a fire hazard, and your bulbs will burn out.